Honors Monthly Memo

 In the Honors Spotlight

-Have news to share?
-Submissions to the Honors Wednesday Memo can be made by emailing firstname.lastname@example.org.
+Have announcements to share?
+Submissions can be made to firstname.lastname@example.org.
 Any content received by 5:00 p.m. on Thursday will be considered for the following week’s issue.

 Have a story to share?
 Share what you have done, what you are doing, or what you will be doing by submitting a story here.